-However, the jurisdiction demands the business investors get their trademarks registered for the safety and security of the business and also prevent the creations from the competitors available in the market.
+However, depending on the jurisdiction demands, the business investors get their trademarks registered for the business's safety and security and to prevent the creations from the competitors available in the market.

-- Descriptive words directly related to the products or services sold can't be used but can be used for a field not related to the meaning of the words.
+Descriptive words directly connected to the products or services marketed can't be used but can be used for a field not connected to the meaning of the words.

-- A common word can be used as a trading name until and unless the business owners use his/her name along with the existing name.
+A common word can be used as a trading name until or unless the business owners use their name along with the existing name.

 Classification for Swiss Trademarks